-At my cosmetic surgery practices in Spokane and Coeur d’Alene laser hair removal doesn’t just eliminate hair for many patients, it also eliminates their self-consciousness – which is why so many people choose this procedure before a major event.
+At my cosmetic surgery practice in Coeur d’Alene laser hair removal doesn’t just eliminate hair for many patients, it also eliminates their self-consciousness – which is why so many people choose this procedure before a major event.
 In the midst of an important occasion, shaving or waxing is the last thing my patients want to worry about.
 Laser hair removal provides them with peace of mind.
 With smooth, soft skin, they can focus on and enjoy the experience rather than feeling self-conscious about their appearance.

 Like any procedure, laser hair removal requires preparation for best results.
 Here are some suggestions I typically recommend for my patients: